 On your trip, are you planning on hiking to the highest peak?
 Sunbathing on a yacht?
 Or are you volunteering to aid the creation of an orphanage in an underprivileged country?
 For each of these activities, you must dress the part.
 Consider in detail what it is you will be doing on your travels and pack accordingly, as you don’t want to be left feeling unprepared, and consequently unable to do what you had originally planned.

 Seasoned travellers will tell you that footwear is especially important – and not just any footwear, but often the hardest wearing possible – particularly if you’re going to be outdoors a lot on your trip, or taking part in said volunteering work (check out these work boots for inspiration).
 Why do you need footwear capable of surviving an earthquake?
 Because being prepared is the name of the game in travel.
 If you’re going to travel light, you have to get the basics right.
 And sturdy footwear is number one for an adventurous trip.
+If you find yourself traveling and then loving the city you’ve explored, you might even start thinking about relocating!
+Make sure to check out this page if you are thinking about moving to a new city.

 Money (in small denominations)